-The key to your growth lies in your immediate environment and that willpower is not the best means to get where you want to be.
+But then I read Benjamin P. Hardy ‘s article where he states that the key to your personal growth lies in your immediate environment and relying on willpower is not the best means to get where you want to be.

-Benjamin P. Hardy wrote a very good article entitled: How to make Quantum Leaps Personally and Professionally.
-He argues, I believe quite successfully, that our identities aren’t fixed and rigid, but actually quite flexible; shaped by the roles we found ourselves in.
+In How to make Quantum Leaps Personally and Professionally, he argues, I believe quite successfully, that our identities aren’t fixed and rigid, but actually quite flexible; shaped by the roles we found ourselves in.
 I like the fact that he shares a more “down-to-earth” definition of the “authentic self”; not some “undiscovered you”, but rather: “Your most authentic self is not who you currently are, but rather, who you desire to become.”

 At the end of his article he does get a bit, like every “spiritual guru” out there, unrealistic, by saying: “There is no cap to your potential.”